robsann/NetworkSecurityWithSnort/README.md

 ### 1.2.2 - TCP Connect Scan
-The Nmap TCP connect scan (`-sT` option) is the default when the SYN scan isn't available due to lacking privileges for raw packets.
+The Nmap TCP connect scan (`-sT` option) is the default when the SYN scan isn't available due to a lack of privileges for raw packets.
 Instead of writing raw packets, Nmap relies on the operating system to create connections using the connect system call.
 Rather than read raw packet responses off the wire, Nmap uses the Berkeley Sockets API to gather status information on each connection attempt.

-When SYN scan is available, it is usually a better choice.
+When Nmap SYN scan is available, it is usually a better choice.
 Nmap has less control over the high-level connect call than with raw packets, making it less efficient.
 The system call completes connections to open target ports rather than performing the half-open reset that the SYN scan does.
 Not only does this take longer and require more packets to obtain the same information, but Target machines are more likely to log the connection.

 Below are the Nmap command and the Snort rules used on the test.
 The image below shows the Attack machine terminal (top left), the terminal with Snort in NIDS mode (bottom left), the Wireshark showing the packets received/sent by the Target machine on ports 22, 23, and 24 (middle left) and the diagram of the chosen packets.